zoe-gif/md-notes/Study notes/QS/Measurement and Estimating/Estimating and Management for simple building works in HK reading notes.md

     - HKSMM4R 2018
 - Tabulated rule
     - <img src="https://raw.githubusercontent.com/zoe-gif/images/master/20221219012347.png" width="600" height="">
-    - Deemed to be included
-        - Not measured in the taking-off, but have to allow the cost
 - Description
     - <img src="https://raw.githubusercontent.com/zoe-gif/images/master/20221219014422.png" width="600" height="">
 - Works not covered by SMM
     - State in Preambles
+- Point to note
+    - Deemed to be included
+        - Not measured in the taking-off, but have to allow the cost
+    - Extra over items
+        - Only the nett additional cost involved on top of the previous item that the extra over item has referred to
+        - Not priced a the full value of the labour and materials required

 ## Measurement of building elements